fukayak/occumb/README.md

 ## Credits

 The development of occumb would not have been possible without, among others, Martyn Plummer's [JAGS](https://mcmc-jags.sourceforge.io/) and Ken Kellner's [jagsUI](https://CRAN.R-project.org/package=jagsUI) R package, because the main functionality of occumb for model fitting via Markov chain Monte Carlo (MCMC) relies on these libraries.
+Later, occumb benefited greatly from [NIMBLE](https://r-nimble.org/) for faster MCMC computation.
 Taku Kadoya encouraged us to develop this package.
 Koji Makiyama, Shinya Uryu, and Kentaro Matsuura contributed to package testing.
 Mito Ikemoto and Kentaro Uehira provided valuable feedback through package trials and documentation reviews.
 Funding was provided by Japan Society for the Promotion of Science (KAKENHI; Nos.
 20K06102 and 23H02240).